djhaskin987/degasolv/docs/command-reference.rst

-When the output format is JSON, the output would spit out a JSON document containing lots of different keys and values representing some of the internal state degasolv had when it resolved the packages.
+When the output format is JSON, the output would spit out a JSON document containing lots of different keys and values representing some of the internal state Degasolv had when it resolved the packages.
 Among those keys will be a key called "packages", and it will look something like this::